masao-watanabe-ai/masao-watanabe-ai/README.md

 ---

 ## Problem
-Why AI systems stop in production.
+AI systems stop in production.

+Why?

-AI systems produce signals, but not decisions.
+Because AI produces **signals**, not **decisions**.

+- Predictions are probabilistic
+- Decisions are accountable
+- Signals are continuous
+- Decisions are discrete

+👉 This gap breaks real-world systems.

 ---

 ## Solution
 Decision Trace Model

+👉 A system that turns signals into **traceable, controllable decisions**

+---

+## Core Principle

+AI produces signals.
+**Only the runtime produces decisions.**

 ---